iambrunoromano/design-patterns/README.md

 ## Composite

-The Composite design pattern allows the creation of objects in a tree-like structure allowing to work on the tree as it was a singular object.
+The <span style="color:red">Composite</span> design pattern allows the creation of objects in a tree-like structure allowing to work on the tree as it was a singular object.

 <details>
   <summary>Click to know more about the Composite</summary>